COMPASS is a standing subcommittee of the Strategic Planning Committee (SPC) and serves the following purposes:

 b.
 The committee will review and validate the college planning processes.
 Changes to planning processes arising from process validation require approval from the Academic Senate.

 a.
-The committee makes regular reports to Strategic Planning Committee, Academic Senate and College Council as part of Achieving the Dream and SPC.
+The committee makes regular reports to Strategic Planning Committee, Academic Senate and College Council as part of SPC and the Integrated Plan.

 b.
 Members of the committee are notified at least 72 hours in advance of the scheduled meeting date and time.